 Cash value life insurance is a life insurance policy that allows you to build cash value in a tax-deferred investment account that’s accessible throughout your lifetime, while you remain insured with long-term life insurance coverage.
-Investing in a cash value life insurance policy helps provide Space to Breathe for you and your loved ones during your lifetime and in the event of your death.
+Investing in a cash value life insurance policy helps provide Space to Breathe and the continuity of wealth for you and your loved ones during your lifetime and in the event of your death.

 What are the Benefits of Cash Value Life Insurance?

 A portion of your premium goes into a tax-exempt investment account that accumulates cash, which can be withdrawn later for retirement income or other purposes, used as collateral for loans, or used to pay off your future insurance premiums.
 Cash value life insurance is cost-effective long-term coverage with death benefits that can increase over time.

 A portion of each of your premium goes toward insuring your life, while the other portion goes toward accumulating cash value.
 There are two main types of cash value insurance policies: 1) a guaranteed cash value insurance policy, which has a guaranteed rate of return, and 2) a variable cash value insurance policy, which has a rate of return that fluctuates based on the stock market or interest rate.
 The portion of your premium that goes toward the cash value can be withdrawn within your lifetime, while the portion of your premium that goes toward your death benefit will be received by your beneficiaries upon your death.

 Can I withdraw money from my life insurance policy?